containers/bubblewrap/README.md

 Usage
 -----

-bubblewrap works by creating a new, completely empty, filesystem namespace where the root is on a tmpfs that is invisible from the host, and will be automatically cleaned up when the last process exists.
+bubblewrap works by creating a new, completely empty, mount namespace where the root is on a tmpfs that is invisible from the host, and will be automatically cleaned up when the last process exists.
 You can then use commandline options to construct the root